guilhermepo2/blog/_posts/2018-01-05-simple-ci-for-cpp.markdown

 ![It works!!]({{site.baseurl}}/assets/img/point-test.png)

 Yay!
-Now we have a point class and we succesfully tested it, we can now peacefully create points whenever we want and we will trust the code works because the test said it does, now let's set up the CI!.
+Now we have a point class and we have succesfully tested it, we can now peacefully create points whenever we want and we will trust the code works because the test said it does, now let's set up the CI environment!.

 ### Setting UP the CI Environment